This is the ultimate guide to a House Deposit when buying in Queensland.

 Does a deposit for building a house differ from buying one?

-In this situation, you’d need to get a construction loan which differs from a standard home loan.
+When building a home, you’d need to get a construction loan which differs from a standard home loan.
 A construction loan is paid off in stages.

-The deposit amount will be confirmed, and from there, your solicitor or conveyancer will finalise the contract with the progress payments.
 Remember that your loan will need to include extra costs like legal fees and stamp duty that you may not have factored in.

-6. Using the First Home Owners Grant as a House Deposit
+6. Using the First Home Owners Grant As A House Deposit

-The First Home Buyers Grant in Queensland can be used as all or part of your deposit for brand new properties, buying off the plan or significant renovations that have substantially changed the property
+The First Home Buyers Grant in Queensland can be used as all or part of your deposit for brand new properties, buying off the plan or significant renovations that have substantially changed the property.

-To be eligible for the First Home Owners Grant
+To be eligible for the First Home Owners Grant:

-- You must be over 18
+- You must be over 18.

-- You must not have previously received the grant
+- You must not have previously received the grant.

 - Must be buying your first home